Skip to content

 A teacher who marks a paper incorrectly: the system may have given her too many papers and too little time.
 The receptionist who is rude to a parent: the system may have her dealing with frustrating procedures all day with no support.
 The fee collector who misses a payment: the system may have a confusing form.

-As such, root cause of such mistakes can be identified and eliminated, and errors prevented by changing the process.
-(Gilbert, 1992)
+Root causes can be identified and eliminated, and errors prevented by changing the process (Gilbert, 1992).

 The improvement work is in the system, not in punishing individuals.
 A school head who absorbs this thinks differently about quality.
 When a problem appears, she asks: what in the system produced this?
 The answer points to the improvement.